miguelramos/node-media-manager/README.md

 ## Release History

+* 0.0.5 New methods remove, move, copy and link.
 * 0.0.4 New methods mkdir and rmdir on Local.
 * 0.0.3 New method add files on Local.
 * 0.0.2 Fixing security check